Leela5/Collaborative-Filtering/README.md

-### Collaborative-Filtering on implicit Ecommerce' users' behavirol data
+### Collaborative-Filtering on implicit Ecommerce' users' behavior data
 It has two files like events and item_properties.
 Made four diffrent MatrixFactorizationModels based on data availability.
 Applied ALS algorithms on different matrixFactorizationModels to find Top N predictions for users and products.